-Life isn't always straightforward and can throw some challenging issues at us.
-For the most part we may manage our problems well and find ways to deal with them.
-Sometimes, however, things can become too much and we may feel overwhelmed and unable to cope alone.
+Life can throw challenging issues at us all at times and although we may for the most part manage our problems well, sometimes things can become too much and we may feel overwhelmed and unable to cope alone.
 A “neutral” person to talk things over with, someone who won’t criticise or give advice but who is prepared to really listen and help find different ways of looking at the problem can be very helpful.
-This is where effective counselling, tailored to the individual’s needs, has its place.
-I offer a safe and confidential space where clients may bring their anxieties and issues to explore safely and without fear of judgment.
+This is where effective counselling, tailored to the individual or couple’s needs, has its place.
+I am an Accredited Psychotherapeutic counsellor and offer a safe and confidential space where clients may bring their anxieties and issues to explore safely and without fear of judgment.

 I am very happy to work with anyone who would like to rebalance their inner world and bring about positive changes.
 My hope is that if this is the right time for you to take the first step that you will find talking therapy can be a great emotional release and provide you with a pathway to a happier, more fulfilling life.